 Other Security Considerations

-OAUTH 2.0: OAuth 2.0 is an industry-standard authorization framework that allows a user to grant limited access to their protected resources to a third-party application without sharing their credentials (like passwords).
+- OAuth 2.0: OAuth 2.0 is an industry-standard authorization framework that allows a user to grant limited access to their protected resources to a third-party application without sharing their credentials (like passwords).
 Instead of a direct password exchange, the user approves an access token request, which the application then uses to access the user's data from a resource server.
 This process separates the client application from the user's identity and password, enhancing security by providing a temporary, scope-specific "key" for accessing resources.
-For more information see here.
+For more information, see the OAuth 2.0 documentation.
+For endpoints with strict OAuth 2.1 compliance, a third tier of the architecture is available (External Auth Identity Provider) to manage the interaction with the IDP in a 2.1-compliant manner.

-Private Connect: When you integrate your Salesforce org with applications hosted on third-party cloud services, it’s essential to be able to send and receive HTTP/s traffic securely.
+- Private Connect: When you integrate your Salesforce org with applications hosted on third-party cloud services, it’s essential to be able to send and receive HTTP/s traffic securely.
 With Private Connect, increase security on your Amazon Web Services (AWS) integrations by setting up a fully managed network connection between your Salesforce org and your AWS Virtual Private Cloud (VPC).
 Then, route your cross-cloud traffic through the connection instead of over the public internet to reduce exposure to outsider security threats.
 Private Connect is available in partnership with AWS via a feature called AWS PrivateLink.
 Private Connect is bi-directional: you can initiate both inbound and outbound traffic.
 With inbound connections, you can send traffic into Salesforce using the standard APIs.
 And with outbound connections, you can send traffic out of Salesforce via features like Apex callouts, External Services, and External Objects.
-For more information on VPC please here.
+For more information, see the Private Connect documentation.

 An EDA decouples event message consumers (subscribers) from event message producers (publishers), allowing for greater scale and flexibility.
 Specific patterns are covered in this document as part of the existing pattern structure that compare and contrast related alternatives or options.
 However, getting a holistic understanding of the event driven architecture, and how patterns interplay, can help you select the right pattern for your needs.